 There is are no additional charges for use of the process room facilities and/or stone graining.

-Workstations are clearly delineated to assist with social distancing.
+Workstations are clearly delineated.
 You are expected (as much as possible) to stay within your designated Workstation area.
 All your personal belongings (bags, folders, materials, and any tools that you bring with you) must be kept within your Workstation.

 It is essential that Artists thoroughly clean and wipe all equipment with disinfectant (supplied by APW) after use, especially any communal tools and equipment that may have been handled without gloves.